dandoozan/vscode-hide-files/README.md

-# Hide Files README
+# Hide Files

-Hide files so that the File Explorer is cleaner.
+VSCode extension that hides files in the File Explorer.